A Sanctuary for Transformation

 2,000 lbs of food waste composted into 1,000 lbs of rich soil

-12 native trees planted on sit
+12 native trees planted on site

 6 seasonal Artisan Markets held